m4ch374/gigconnect/api-spec.md

     email: string, // Client and server should verify that this is an email.
 Server should verify that there are no duplicates for any type of user.
     firstName: string, // Client and server should verify that this is not an empty string.
     lastName: string, // Client and server should verify that this is not an empty string.
-    password: string // Client and server should verify any password security requirements }
+    password: string // Client and server should verify any password security requirements.
+}
-// RESPONSE 400 if part of the request is invalid.
+// RESPONSE 400 if part of the request is invalid. type response400 = {
+    message: string
+}
 // RESPONSE 200 on success.
-type response = {
+type response200 = {
-    // Insert additional items here as required by session/token system for a logged in user.
+    loginToken: string,
     userType: "professional" // shouldn't be anything else for this route }

 // ROUTE = /api/company/profiledata, METHOD = GET
-// REQUEST - items are sent as query params type request = {
+// REQUEST - send login token in header, request as query params type request = {
-    // Insert items here as required by session/token system for a logged in user.

 }
-// RESPONSE 403 if not logged in or not a company user, response object should not contain any information.
+// RESPONSE 403 if not logged in or not a company user, response object should not contain any information. type response403 = {
+    message: string
+}
-// RESPONSE 200 if logged in as a company user. type response = {
+// RESPONSE 200 if logged in as a company user. type response200 = {
     companyName: string,
+    abn: string,
-    companyDescription: string // Empty string on initial account creation
+    companyDescription: string, // Empty string on initial account creation
-    externalWebsites: externalLink[] // Empty array on initial account creation
+    externalWebsites: externalLink[], // Empty array on initial account creation
+    verified: boolean
     // Insert additional items stored for a company profile here.
 }

 // ROUTE = /api/company/profiledata/update, METHOD = POST
-// REQUEST - sent as a stringified JSON object in the request body type request = {
+// REQUEST - send login token in header, request as stringified JSON in body type request = {
-    // Insert additional items here as required by session/token system for a logged in user.
     companyName: string, // Client and server should verify that this is not an empty string.
-Server should verify that there are no duplicates.
+    abn: string, // Client and server should verify that this is the valid format of an ABN.
-    companyDescription: string // Can be an empty string,
+    companyDescription: string, // Can be an empty string,
     externalWebsites: externalLink[] // Can be an empty array.
 Client and server should verify that any array elements are of the correct type.
     // Insert additional items stored for a company profile here.
 }
-// RESPONSE 403 if not logged in or not a company user, response object can be {success: false}
+// RESPONSE 403 if not logged in or not a company user type response403 = {
+    message: string
+}
-// RESPONSE 400 if part of the request is invalid, even if not logged in.
+// RESPONSE 400 if part of the request is invalid, even if not logged in. type response400 = {
+    message: string
+}
 // RESPONSE 200 if logged in as a company user and request is valid. type response = {
     success: boolean // Indicates if profile data was successfully updated.